Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

+While the phenomenon of flaring disks is typically identified in $\HI$ and interpreted as resulting from the lower gravitational pull exerted on the gas by the shallower potential of the outer disk regions, the reported trend in the average thickness of the CO disk could be formally described in terms of a similar scenario for molecular gas.
+As shown in Figure~\ref{fig:fwhm_centroids}, the lowest\lancom{-}FWHM values are found at $\mid \Delta x \mid <50 \arcsec$, where the deeper gravitational potential of the galaxy center compresses the disk, thereby constraining the vertical extent of the molecular gas.
+Beyond the CND region ($\mid \Delta x \mid <50 \arcsec$) we do not find any statistically significant evidence of an increase in the FWHM values that could be attributed to a flared disk at larger radii. \citet{Oosterloo07} also ruled out the idea of a flaring disk in $\HI$ with their models.

-Figure~\ref{fig:gauss_res_co} shows the mean out-of-plane CO distribution in the mapped area of NGC~891 (<$I_{\rm CO}$>($\Delta z$)), obtained by averaging $I_{\rm CO}$($\Delta x$ ,$\Delta z$) along the major axis.
+Figure~\ref{fig:gauss_res_co} shows the mean out-of-plane CO distribution in the mapped area of NGC~891\lancom{, <$I_{\rm CO}$>($\Delta z$)}, obtained by averaging $I_{\rm CO}$($\Delta x$ ,$\Delta z$) along the major axis.
 Figure~\ref{fig:gauss_res_co} also presents the results of fitting the observed profile with one and two Gaussian components.
-The parameters derived from the fits are listed in Table~\ref{tab:fits_parameters}.
+The parameters derived from the fits are listed in Table~\ref{tab:fits_parameters}. \refcom{The listed uncertainties of the different parameters correspond to formal fitting errors.}

 The <$I_{\rm CO}$>($z$) profile shows evidence of a thick molecular gas disk that extends to vertical distances of $\mid \Delta z \mid \simeq$30$\arcsec$(1.4~kpc).
-The single-Gaussian fit of the <$I_{\rm CO}$>($z$) profile of $FWHM=490$~pc leaves large residuals that are up to 25$\sigma$ ($\sigma$ = 58 mK~km~s$^{-1}$) over a wide range of vertical offsets from $\pm12\arcsec$ ($\pm$0.6~kpc) to $\pm30\arcsec$ ($\pm1.4$~kpc).
+The single-Gaussian fit of the <$I_{\rm CO}$>($z$) profile of FWHM = 490~pc leaves large residuals that are up to 25$\sigma$ ($\sigma$ = 58 mK~km~s$^{-1}$) over a wide range of vertical offsets from $\pm12\arcsec$ ($\pm$0.6~kpc) to $\pm30\arcsec$ ($\pm1.4$~kpc).
 The thickness of the disk determined by the single-Gaussian model is likely overestimated due to the presence of out-of-plane gas, which is inadequately described by the model.